 In defense of the Fools, several disclosures were at least made in MFIG and on the web site.
 In the Foolish Four report dated 8/7/98, they disclose that returns were lower when rebalancing occurred in months other than January.
 Additionally, in MFIG a 25.5% return figure from a twenty year period is used many times, but they do at least mention that they researched the numbers back to 1961 and for the longer time period, the returns dropped to 18.35%.
 On the other hand, once it is disclosed that a longer period of time was studied, continuing to cite the stronger shorter term numbers and basing arguments on that data certainly can be viewed as suspect.
 Disclosing and focusing on longer term results tends to increase the credibility of a data miner's argument.

-Jason Zweig voices his opinion of the Foolish Four and shares his own data mined "Very Stupid" and "Extra Dumb" portfolios in False Profits from Money magazine (August, 1999).
+Jason Zweig voiced his opinion of the Foolish Four and shares his own data mined "Very Stupid" and "Extra Dumb" portfolios in False Profits from Money magazine (August, 1999).
 On the Morningstar web site you can also read John Rekenthaler's opinion in Just foolin’ around as well as Investment Advisor William Bernstein's opinions in an article titled Mined: All Mined (see also James O'Shaughnessy's response and the ensuing debate).
-Of course, predicting the future is a perilous business and we'll just have to wait and see whether the Foolish Four outperforms the DJIA and/or the Dogs of the Dow in the future.

 Moving on to another data mining debate, William Brock, Josef Lakonishok, and Blake LeBaron (BLL) published an article titled "Simple Technical Trading Rules and the Stochastic Properties of Stock Returns," in the December 1992 edition of the Journal of Finance.
 The study is one of the few academic papers to document a successful trading strategy based on technical analysis (See Technical Anomalies for a complete discussion of the article).
 The Professors demonstrated that both moving averages and support and resistance tools had predictive value relative to the Dow Jones Industrial Average for the period from 1897-1986.